California Housing Voucher (“Section 8”) Mass Action

 Lite Star ESOP Litigation

 Chea v.
 Lite Star ESOP Committee, et al. (E.D.
 Cal.): Cohen Milstein is representing participants in the Lite Star employee stock option plan in a putative ERISA class action.
 Plaintiff alleges that Prudent Fiduciary Services and Miguel Paredes, on behalf of the Lite Star ESOP, improperly negotiated and purchased 100% of B-K Lighting stock from Douglas W. Hagen, the chairman of B-K Lighting, for over $25 million, an overly inflated price, in violation of ERISA.
-Plaintiff also claims that the company’s board of directors and members of the ESOP Committee breached their fiduciary duties to the ESOP and that Prudent Fiduciary Services and Miguel Parades have permitted the Hagen Family defendants to continue to operate B-K Lighting as their personal piggy bank.
+Plaintiff also claims that the company’s board, the ESOP Committee, Prudent Fiduciary Services, and Miguel Parades breached their fiduciary duties by permitting the Hagen Family to continue to operate B-K Lighting as their personal piggy bank.
+On October 16, 2026, the court granted preliminary approval of a $2.25 million settlement.

 Camp Lejeune Water Contamination